2024-25 Scholarships for First-Year Students

 - An advisor of the PTK chapter at the local community college to write an email detailing the student's active participation in the PTK chapter during that time frame.

-Military Service Scholarship: Up to $1,500: Offered to veterans and their dependents whose tuition is not fully covered by veterans benefits.
+Offered to veterans (including their dependents), active-duty members of the military (including their dependents) and ROTC cadets whose tuition is not fully covered by veterans benefits.

-Outside Scholarships: Scholarships from local, regional or national organizations can usually be stacked on top of Whitworth scholarships and grants.
+Scholarships from local, regional or national organizations can usually be stacked on top of Whitworth scholarships and grants.